chtoucas/Narvalo.NET/docs/issues.md

 - I think there is a problem w/ dependency resolution for EDGE packages on myget.org.
 Also, should we remove the EDGE suffix now that they always have a higher version number?
+- Revise the version scheme used inside Visual Studio.
-- Enable continuous integration (Travis, AppVeyor, Coverall, Readthedoc)?
+- Enable continuous integration (Travis, AppVeyor, Coverall, Readthedoc, GitLink)?

 Narvalo.Fx
 ----------

-- Simplify LINQ for Maybe<T?>.
+- Simplify LINQ for `Maybe<T?>`.

 Next:
 - Add `SelectMany` to `Outcome` and `Fallible`...
 OR remove `Select`.